dropbox/dependency-guard/README.md

 ### How Does Dependency Guard Work?

-Dependency Guard writes a baseline file containing all your transtitive dependencies for a given configuration that should be checked into git.
+Dependency Guard writes a baseline file containing all your transitive dependencies for a given configuration that should be checked into git.

 Under the hood, we're leveraging the same logic that [the Gradle `dependencies` task](https://docs.gradle.org/current/userguide/viewing_debugging_dependencies.html) uses and displays in build scans, but creating a process which can guard against changes.